algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/User-Manual.md

 >- NFC (*under the device*)

 ### 3.2 Intended Use
-The sportShield device is able to work in any environment to protect your equipements in public area.
+The sportShield device is able to work in any environment to protect your equipment in public area.
 It should be able to work equally well in cold and hot environments.
 It can be in a sleep mode which reduce the battery consumption if the device is not used.

 #### 3.2.1 Alarm system